annasobo/broad-mbta/README.md

 - Test coverage should be better (closer to 100%)
 - The console output is ugly
 - The list of stops in 3 columns isn't stright
+- Dockerize the project

 ## Requirements

-To run the program you will need to install Golang v0.13 or Docker.
+To run the program you will need to install Golang v0.13.

 To install Golang just follow the instructions from here: https://golang.org/doc/install

-If you don't want to install Golang, you can install docker as an alternative: https://docs.docker.com/install/

 ## Quick Start
-1. Clone the project code from github: https://github.com/annasobo/broad-mbta.git 2a.
-If you have Golang installed:
+1. Clone the project code from github: https://github.com/annasobo/broad-mbta.git
+2. Once you have Golang installed:
 - type ```make``` to run the application
 - type ```make test``` to run unit tests with coverage

-2b.
-If you have docker installed:
-- type ```docker-compose up``` - the command will execute golang docker container, as well as will test and run Broad-mbta application

 3. To exit the application use command+C for MacOS (Ctrl+C for Linux and Windows)

 ## Sample output: